strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Click the "Load" button on the left side of the screen to load the graphs.

->The data does not update automatically at time, you will need to click the "Load" button again to refresh the data.
-Have the graphs automatically reload will be coming in a future update.
+>The graph does not update automatically, you will need to click the "Load" button to refresh the data.
+This will be addressed in a future update.

 #####Perform API requests